Ladder99/ladder99/services/adapter/src/plugins/README.md

-Eventually these could be separate packages, to isolate dependencies etc.
+Eventually these should be separate packages, to isolate dependencies etc.